Best Online Criminal Justice Programs in Alabama (2026)

 How does Criminal Justice pay in Alabama compare to other states?

-Alabama offers competitive entry-level wages, though median salaries are currently 21.5% below the national trend.
+Alabama offers competitive wages for criminal justice professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 This makes Alabama a strong choice for students looking to maximize their ROI after graduation.

 What is the primary licensing board for criminal justice in Alabama?